This is my video and photo creation kit. Pretty much all the tools I use and travel with.

 This is probably the best upgrade to my gear I made in 2016.
 This drive is (I tested it) faster in reading/writing than my internal drive (since then I upgraded to a new MacBook Pro and that has a faster internal drive, but for expansion this is still my go to drive).
 I love it.
 I can't wait till I can afford to upgrade to the 2TB version of this.

-You need storage in the GoPro, Sony as well as the Drone.
+You need storage in all the devices.
 So now I am only using these microSD cards.
-That way it's confusing but also easier.
-I have one card that could go into all of them.
-Oh and I have 4 or 5 of these!
+Not as powerful but easier.
+I have one type of card that could go into all of them.
+I have 4 or 5 of these!

 This is an amazingly light tripod.
 And for me - traveling a lot - having a light tripod is one key thing.